CLOCKWORK95/SATELLITE-IMAGE-PROCESSING-SOFTWARE-API-DEVELOPMENT/README.md

 This script makes use of different functions to visualize some

-features of sample BSQ images taken from Landsat 4-5 Thematic Mapper and

-Spot panchromatic sensors.
+features BSQ images taken from Landsat 4-5 Thematic Mapper and Spot panchromatic sensors.